audioxide/data/data/posts/20180816-reviews-nwa-straight-outta-compton.md

   - "#fa2a3c"
   - "#e3e6e3"
 pullquote: Unignorable
 summary: It has its lulls, but when Straight Outta Compton blows hot it feels unstoppable.
-The legacy of that underlying energy lives on in the artists N.W.A. touched.
+The legacy of that underlying energy lives on in the artists N.W.A touched.
 They modelled a spirit of expression impossible to ignore.
 week: 159
 blurb: It has its lulls, but when Straight Outta Compton blows hot it feels unstoppable.
-N.W.A. modelled a spirit of expression impossible to ignore.
+N.W.A modelled a spirit of expression impossible to ignore.
 artistMBID: 3a54bffa-2314-44a2-927b-60144119c780
 albumMBID: fed1608d-80b7-38d2-aeb8-c6357f0d4c23
 artistLink: https://shop.urbanlegends.com/collections/n-w-a